Victor Page: Recent years

 In 2003, Page was shot in the right eye while in his childhood neighborhood.
-Page lost the eye completely and now wears an eyepatch.
+Page now wears an eyepatch.

 In September 2013, Page was sentenced to ten years in jail for second-degree assault.

 In June 2019, after being paroled for his previous offense, Page pled guilty to the assault and attempted rape of a 17-year-old girl in Prince George's County, Maryland.
 He was sentenced to 20 years in prison.